 Got it?
 Okay let me turn your world upside down because OMG you need this book:

 To be honest, I think the characters, and specifically their relationships, were my favorite because they all thought and acted as if they could be me and the people around me.
-Well I’ve never met someone like Farooq but nonetheless even he seemed like he could (unfortunately) be someone I’d know.
+Well, I’ve never met someone like Farooq but nonetheless even he seemed like he could (unfortunately) be someone I’d know.
 To start off, Janna thought like me.
-She acted like me, and I felt for her in the way her crushes were like and panned out because the amount of times that’s happened to me….I’d get a couple dollars that’s for sure.
+She acted like me, and I felt for her in the way her crushes were like and panned out because the number of times that’s happened to me….I’d get a couple dollars that’s for sure.
 I loved how much of a person she was.
 How she was religious but that it was shown that that’s not all she is.
-That she isn’t just a Muslim or a hijabi but rather she’s a sister who makes fun of her brother, someone who likes helping out her next door neighbor, a photographer who can’t just be a photographer (same girl same) etc. She’s more than just one thing and I’m pretty sure it’s the first time I’ve seen a Muslim MC be shown with such well rounded character.
+That she isn’t just a Muslim or a hijabi but rather she’s a sister who makes fun of her brother, someone who likes helping out her next-door neighbor, a photographer who can’t just be a photographer (same girl same) etc. She’s more than just one thing and I’m pretty sure it’s the first time I’ve seen a Muslim MC be shown with such well-rounded character.
 Another thing I loved was how different (and similar) she was around certain people and when people from different groups met she got nervous, even sometimes scared/afraid because that’s something I do.
-And I’m sure many people are also that way but it’s a bit bigger of a collision when it’s your Muslim friends that you don’t see except when you go to the mosque, and your close friends who aren’t Muslim.
+And I’m sure many people are also that way but it’s a bit bigger of a collision when it’s your Muslim friends that you don’t see except when you go to the mosque and your close friends who aren’t Muslim.
 It hasn’t happened to me too often but it can sometimes be off-putting because you don’t know who of your personalities to play off more (and yes that is a thing).

 Now, for the other characters, I loved how all of the people we met were complex, even though some didn’t get a huge character arc/personality change.
 All the interactions and dialogue with each other rather gave a depth to people and made them feel more real and that was wonderful because, like I said above, they all felt like people I would know, even if I’d never met people like them specifically.